Afrofuturism Art And Cyberpunk

-We continue charting the waters of Afrofuturism as we explore what is Afrofuturism by exploring relationship between Afrofuturism Art and Cyberpunk, a related Science Fiction genre.
+We continue charting the waters of Afrofuturism as we explore it through the Cyberpunk lens, a related Science Fiction genre.

 Cyberpunk is a sub-genre of science fiction that features advanced science and technology in an urban, dystopian future.
 On one side you have powerful mega-corporations and private security forces, and on the other you have the dark and gritty underworld of illegal trade, gangs, drugs, and vice.